About Us

 Establish Educational Standards

-Establish clear, widely agreed upon educational standards for Integrative Therapy Practice.
+Establish clear, objective and board-certified educational standards for Integrative Therapy Practice.

 State Licensure

-We will submit CITs for state licensure in all 50 states.
+We will begin submittng for state licensure in all 50 states in order to establish it as a formal license.

 1